Nikhil4u12/Nikhil4u12/README.md

 Hi,

-I'm Nikhil, a passionate software engineer committed to solving problems through clean, efficient, and modern development practices.
+I'm Nikhil Kumar , a passionate software engineer committed to solving problems through clean, efficient, and modern development practices.
 With a strong foundation in Java and the MERN stack, I focus on building scalable, user-friendly, and impactful software solutions.
 I am continuously expanding my technical knowledge and staying updated with emerging technologies.

 Technical Stack